What Happens If You Accidentally Disturb Asbestos?

 The health risk from a single, short exposure is usually low.

-Diseases are typically linked to prolonged occupational exposure over many years.
+Diseases are typically linked to prolonged occupational exposure over many years and can take many years to become a problem.

 However, you should still: